souvikmajumder26/Any-Face-Clustering/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Basic Overview
 A Face Clustering Engine has been developed utilizing <a href="https://opencv.org/" target="_blank">OpenCV</a>, <a href="https://pypi.org/project/face-recognition/" target="_blank">Face Recognition</a> & <a href="https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html" target="_blank">DBSCAN (scikit-learn)</a> python libraries.
-The project has been deployed as a Streamlit Web App which provides users the privilege to upload their own images (or images they want to test with) and be delivered with images grouped according to the individual unique faces contained in them.
+The project has been deployed as a <a href="https://streamlit.io/" target="_blank">Streamlit</a> Web App which provides users the privilege to upload their own images (or images they want to test with) and be delivered with images grouped according to the individual unique faces contained in them.

 ## Follow these steps to open the Project in Google Colab Notebook:
 > **1) *Open the file "Any_Face_Clustering_Streamlit_app.ipnyb" and click on the button "Open in Colab"* OR *just click <a href="https://colab.research.google.com/github/souvikmajumder26/Any-Face-Clustering/blob/main/Any_Face_Clustering_Streamlit_app.ipynb">here</a>* :D**